 You don’t need to be a math professor to be a data scientist.
 You just need some solid foundations in the following areas:

-Data analysts can number-crunch and IT professionals can code, but channel technical skills to solve to solve business problems is what sets data scientists apart.
+Data analysts can number-crunch and IT professionals can code, but channeling technical skills to solve business problems is what sets data scientists apart.

 To evaluate a business scenario and come up with a data model that gives actionable insights, a working knowledge of business intelligence (BI) is a skill every data scientist needs.
 Because of that, some data science curricula may include a few business or finance classes to give you a framework for how business is done.

-Because a data scientist works with business professionals who know much less than them about coding and stats, the ability to explain your ideas is essential.
+Because a data scientist works with business professionals who know much less than them about coding and statistics, the ability to explain your ideas is essential.

 From writing reports to giving presentations, a data scientist must be able to convey their insights in a way that non-technical professionals can understand them.
 This includes using data visualization tools like Tableau that make your data come to life.
 Whatever the method, be ready to communicate with those lacking a data science background.

-While most data scientists have at least a master’s degree, 25% only have a bachelor degree.
-Some data managers are learning that you may not need a degree in that specific field, at all.
-Some companies are glad to accept Data scientists who have come from data science bootcamps.
+While many data scientists currently have at least a master’s degree, 25% only have a bachelor’s degree, and some have no college degree at all.
+Companies are slowly learning that you may not need a degree in that specific field to excel as a Data Scientist.
+In fact, a growing number of companies are glad to accept Data scientists who have come from data science bootcamps.

-There are three main paths to a data science career:
+There are three main paths with different steps to become a data scientist.